What Does it Take to Be a Continuous Mining Machine Operator?

 Are There Job Opportunities for Continuous Mining Machine Operators?

-In 2016, there was an estimated number of 12,300 jobs in the United States for Continuous Mining Machine Operator.
+In the United States, there were 12,300 jobs for Continuous Mining Machine Operator in 2016.
 There is little to no growth in job opportunities for Continuous Mining Machine Operator.
-There will be an estimated 1,400 positions for Continuous Mining Machine Operator per year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Continuous Mining Machine Operator are Texas, Missouri, and Florida.
 Watch out if you plan on working in Georgia, Kentucky, or Maryland.
 These states have the worst job growth for this type of profession.